akamai/terraform-provider-akamai/docs/use-cases/creating-an-aag-configuration.md

  }
 ```

-Rate policies help you monitor and moderate the number and  rate of all the requests you receive; in turn, this helps you prevent your website from being overwhelmed by a sudden deluge of requests (which could be either an attack of some kind or just an unexpected surge in legitimate traffic).
+Rate policies help you monitor and moderate the number and  rate of all the requests you receive.
+In turn, this helps you prevent your website from being overwhelmed by a sudden deluge of requests (which could be either an attack of some kind or just an unexpected surge in legitimate traffic).
 You create rate policies by using the [akamai_appsec_rate_policy](https://registry.terraform.io/providers/akamai/akamai/latest/docs/resources/appsec_rate_policy) resource and the following arguments:

 | Argument    | Description                                                  |
 | ----------- | ------------------------------------------------------------ |
 | config_id   | Unique identifier of the security configuration associated with the rate policy. |
 | rate_policy | File path to the JSON file containing configuration information for the rate policy.
 In our sample configuration, **$(path.module)/** indicates that the JSON file (**rate_policy_1.json**) is stored in the same folder as the Terraform executable.
 This isn't required: you can store your JSON files anywhere you want.
 Just make sure that you specify the full path so that Terraform can actually find those files. |

-> **Note**.
-We won't delve into the JSON files in this article.
+> **Note:** We won't delve into the JSON files in this article.
 See Creating a Rate Policy for more information about what one of these JSON files actually looks like.

 That's all you need to do to create a rate policy.
 However, when you create a rate policy the rate policy action is automatically set to a null value; that means that nothing happens any time the policy is triggered.
 Because we'd prefer to have requests be denied if they trigger one of our rate policies, we create the rate policy and then use a Terraform block similar to this to set the action for that policy: